shivharis/turtlebot3_wiki/docs/source/navigation.rst

 ..
 WARNING:: Make sure that the step :ref:`[Bringup]<chapter_bringup>` was carried on previously to follow the instructions.

 ..
-WARNING:: The navigation uses the map data created in the step :ref:`[Bringup]<chapter_slam>`.
+WARNING:: The navigation uses the map data created in the step :ref:`[SLAM]<chapter_slam>`.
 Check if the previous step is not done yet.

 ..
 WARNING:: Be careful when the test is being carried on the table.